tacman/mailtrap/sfcasts/inky-foundation.md

 differently.

 For emails, we recommend using Foundation as it has a specific framework for emails.
 Google "Foundation CSS" and you should find this page.
-Foundation

 Download the starter kit for the "CSS Version".
 This zip file includes a `foundation-emails.css` file that's